tom-berend/moodle_mod_blending/README.md

 # WORK IN PROGRESS #

-A working version of these drills is available at [CommunityReading.org](https://communityreading.org).
+A FREE working version of these drills is available at [CommunityReading.org](https://communityreading.org).

 # Blending #